Coopydood/ultimate-macOS-KVM/README.md

 This is my way of giving back to the QEMU, KVM, and VFIO community.
 Please don't expect much as this is a passion-project and not a priority in my life.
 - I'm not responsible for any time you waste using this project.
 - I'm not responsible if you make an oopsie whoopsie.
 - Do NOT run anything as ``sudo``.
-If you have an urge to then you need to break that habit __**asap.**__ None of my scripts require superuser priviledges.
+If you have an urge to then you need to break that habit _**asap.**_ None of my scripts require superuser privileges.
 - Expect headaches.
 Some severe.
 - You need a LOT of patience.
 I mean it.
-Despite trying to alleviate some of the hassle, you WILL run into stupid gotchas that require trial and error out of my control.
+Despite me trying to alleviate some of the hassle, you WILL run into stupid gotchas that require trial and error out of my control.
 - I'm by no means an expert on this stuff nor would I claim to be.
 - I've simply made *what I had to go through* **easier** for you.
 Hopefully.
 - Yes, my Python is pretty bad.
 But if it works, it works.